0

 • Uganda

 Arabica is the most popular type of coffee bean in the world, making up 60% of the world's coffee production.
-These coffee beans usually have a smoother, sweeter flavour with notes of fruit, chocolate, caramel, and nuts
+Arabica beans usually have a smoother, sweeter flavour with notes of fruit, chocolate, caramel, and nuts, making them ideal for filter coffee and espresso blends.

 What Does Arabica Coffee Taste Like?

 Arabica coffee requires a hot and humid environment with a temperature of 15–24 degrees Celsius during cultivation.
 It is high in antioxidants and has a smooth, complex taste and floral aroma.
-This coffee is known for its sweet flavour profile with notes of fruit, chocolate, and berry aromas.
+Known for its sweet flavour profile with fruity, chocolatey, and nutty notes, Arabica coffee is favoured by those who enjoy delicate and aromatic coffees.

 The taste of Arabica coffee varies depending on: